jienhui9407/WAND-Algorithm/README.md

 # WAND-Algorithm
-The work reiteration the thesis -- &lt;Exploring the Magic of WAND>.
+The work reiterate the thesis -- &lt;Exploring the Magic of WAND>.